 Nightclub patrons who get beaten up or assaulted by bouncers in Las Vegas can bring a personal injury suit for negligence, battery, and possibly other claims.
 Depending on the extent of the injuries, Nevada law allows for punitive damages in addition to compensatory damages for:

-Many nightclub altercations begin with an intoxicated patron yelling at the bouncer for not letting him/her in.
-But as long as the customer is less than 51% at fault for the ensuing violence, Nevada’s comparative negligence laws would allow the customer to still recover damages.
+Many nightclub altercations begin with an intoxicated patron yelling at the bouncer for not letting them in.
+As long as the customer is less than 51% at fault for the ensuing violence, Nevada’s comparative negligence laws would allow the customer to still recover damages.

-In this article, our Las Vegas personal injury attorneys answer frequently-asked-questions about suing for being beaten up by a bouncer in Nevada, including common claims, the statute of limitations in Nevada, and money damages.
+In this article, our Nevada personal injury attorneys answer frequently asked questions about suing for being beaten up by a bouncer in Nevada, including common claims, the statute of limitations in Nevada, and money damages.

-- 1. What can I do if a bouncer beat me up in Nevada?
+- 1. What can I do if a bouncer beats me up at a Las Vegas nightclub?

-- 2. Can I sue for compensatory damages if a bouncer beat me up in Nevada?
+- 2. Can I sue for compensatory damages?

-- 5. Can I still get money if I was partially at fault for getting beaten up by a bouncer in Nevada?
+- 5. Can I still get damages if I was partially at fault?

 Also read our informational page on Las Vegas nightclub injuries.

-People who have been injured by a bouncer in Nevada have potentially several causes of action, including 1) negligence, and 2) battery:
+If a bouncer in Nevada has injured you, you have potentially several causes of action, including 1) negligence, and 2) battery:

-There are four elements to a negligence lawsuit that the plaintiff (victim) has the burden of proving if the case goes to trial:
+There are four elements to a negligence lawsuit that you (the victim) have the burden of proving if the case goes to trial: